-- submit an ethics self-assessment, which: - o describes how the proposal meets the national legal and ethical requirements of the country or countries where the tasks raising ethical issues are to be carried out; - o explains in detail how you intend to address the issues in the ethical issues table, in particular as regards: - research objectives (e.g. study of vulnerable populations, dual use, etc.) - research methodology (e.g. clinical trials, involvement of children and related consent procedures, protection of any data collected, etc.) - the potential impact of the research (e.g. dual use issues, environmental damage, stigmatisation of particular social groups, political or financial retaliation, benefit-sharing, malevolent use, etc.). - provide the documents that you need under national law(if you already have them), e.g.: - o an ethics committee opinion; - o the document notifying activities raising ethical issues or authorising such activities - △ If these documents are not in English, you must also submit an English summary of them (containing, if available, the conclusions of the committee or authority concerned).

-⚠ If you plan to request these documents specifically for the project you are proposing, your request must contain an explicit reference to the project title.
+- Submit an ethics self-assessment, which: - o Describes how the proposal meets the national legal and ethical requirements of the country or countries where the tasks raising ethical issues are to be carried out; - Explains in detail how you intend to address the issues in the ethical issues table, in particular as regards: - research objectives (e.g. study of vulnerable populations, dual use, etc.); - research methodology (e.g. clinical trials, involvement of children and related consent procedures, protection of any data collected, etc.); - the potential impact of the research (e.g. dual use issues, environmental damage, stigmatisation of particular social groups, political or financial retaliation, benefitsharing, malevolent use, etc.). - Provide the documents that you need under national law(if you already have them), e.g.: - An ethics committee opinion; - The document notifying activities raising ethical issues or authorising such activities. - △ If these documents are not in English, you must also submit an English summary of them (containing, if available, the conclusions of the committee or authority concerned). - ⚠ If you plan to request these documents specifically for the project you are proposing, your request must contain an explicit reference to the project title.